How the New iPhone 12 Will Revolutionize Content and Video Production

 The iPhone 12 Pro and Pro Max Camera Systems

 The iPhone 12 models boast a few significant upgrades to their camera systems.
 While the main camera system has faster glass and the Ultra Wide lens provides 2x optical zoom, all of the cameras now have Night Vision integrated.
 Along with Deep Fusion, these enhancements make a noticeable difference with regard to evening photos and videos by improving texture and increasing clarity and sharpness.
-In short, it’s the best camera system we’ve seen on an iPhone — these changes combined allow for longer days of shooting and improved content quality.
+In short, it’s the best camera system we’ve seen on an iPhone — these changes combined allow for longer days of shooting and improved quality content production.

 But there are other camera changes that have creators talking —Lidar and HDR/Dolby Vision capabilities.